 3) List three conjunctions and three interjections not mentioned above.

 Putting words together

 For the most part, the properties we examined in the previous sections all applied to individual words.
 We briefly dissected the various parts of speech and considered the kinds of grammatical properties individual morphemes may display.
 In this last section, we will take a look at the kinds of relationships that link words but still have some morphological impact on individual words.

 When two words must share the same properties, they agree with one another.
 For instance, we've noticed that both nouns and verbs may mark grammatical number, like singular and plural in English.
-Crucially, the verb doesn't mark grammatical number in isolation from other words - the verb's number must agree with the number of the subject noun (not the object or some other word!).
+Crucially, the verb doesn't mark grammatical number in isolation from other words - the verb's number must agree with the number of the subject noun.

 |English||My friend-0 speak-s many languages.||Your friend-s speak-0 one language.|

 |(singular noun + singular verb + plural object)||(plural noun + plural verb + singular object)|

 When one word must comply with a certain property because of another, the second word is said to govern the former.
 This traditional definition is best seen through examples.
 In the sentence the dog saw me, the first person pronoun must be put into the accusative case to be used as the object of the verb see.
 The classical way of talking about this situation is to state that the verb see governs the accusative case.